rakshan-2006/rakshan-2006/README.md

 🌌 Skywatcher by night | 💻 Debugging life one semicolon at a time

 - 🔧 Currently building my fundamentals in Python and C
-- 🚀 Exploring the world of Web Dev and Automation
+- 🚀 Exploring the world of Web Dev
 - 📚 Always learning, always curious

 ---